Somerville Independent School District

-Somerville Independent School District is a small rural public school district based in Somerville, Texas (USA).
+Somerville Independent School District is a small, rural, public school district based in Somerville, Texas, United States.
 The district serves students in southern Burleson County.

 History of Somerville ISD

 In 1903, the Somerville Independent School District was established, and a two-story K-12 public school was built by 1905.
 The mascot for the school became the Yegua Indian, and the school colors became orange and black.
 Later, in 1928, another school building was constructed for high school students only.